Answers to exercises and questions in Java Course Material

 }

-Accept a file and count number of lines in the given file.
+Accept a file and count number of words in the given file.

 import java.io.FileReader;